-When I checked prices online Amazon had the best deal where it qualified for Prime and free shipping.
+When I checked Amazon it qualified for Prime and free shipping.

 The price of the Schwinn AC Performance Plus With Carbon Blue makes this a bike for those who take their training seriously and want to be using it regularly.
 It can certainly take this level of use.

 But it can be used by people who are beginning or want a moderate level of exercise (but if that is all that is wanted a more affordable bike might meet their needs to).
 It does mean it can be used by more than one person and they can have different requirements.